Quarantiine/quarantiine/README.md

 **[View EffortList AI](https://www.effortlist.io/about)** -
 An autonomous, offline-first Progressive Web App (PWA) designed for seamless productivity.
 The embedded AI, Omni, works in the background to dynamically create, prioritize, and adjust schedules and task lists with near-zero manual input—so you never have to worry about scheduling or managing a to-do list ever again.
 There is a lot more under the hood, so if you're interested, learn more by visiting the website above.

-**Autonomous GenAI Crypto Trading Engine** -
-A twin-path execution algorithmic trading platform built with Next.js, TypeScript, and the Alpaca API, designed to parse market data and execute trades via deterministic AI pipelines.
-I'm currently testing this to establish a history of profitability rather than just showing that "it works."

 ### Future Trajectory

 Long-term, my goal is to bridge the gap between classical AI architectures and Quantum Software Engineering (I already have a plan in place), specifically exploring quantum ML, error-mitigated circuits, quantum simulations, drug discovery, and much more.